 Challenging Social Boundaries

-Stuents learn about historical incidents of race discrimination and public protest, drawing parallels to present day social barriers and the need for social action.
-Students define stereotype, discrimination, racism, and prejudice and brainstorm a social action plan to heal racism.
-Students organize a “Mix It Up Day!” with the intention of breaking down social and racial barriers in the school lunchroom.
+Historical incidents of race discrimination and public protest have parallels to present day social barriers and the need for social action.
+Define stereotype, discrimination, racism, and prejudice and brainstorm a social action plan to heal racism.
+As a service action, organize a “Mix It Up Day!” with the intention of breaking down social and racial barriers in the school lunchroom.

 Students will describe how Rosa Parks refusal to give up her seat was a continuation of long-standing acts of protest against forced segregation in public spaces in the South.
 They will explain how her action, which ushered change in public transportation, was heroic.